 - Hot flashes.
 Hypnosis may relieve symptoms of hot flashes associated with menopause.

-Hypnosis that's conducted by a trained therapist or health care professional is considered a safe, complementary and alternative medical treatment.
+Hypnosis conducted by a trained therapist or health care professional is considered a safe, complementary and alternative medical treatment.
 However, hypnosis may not be appropriate in people with severe mental illness.

 Adverse reactions to hypnosis are rare, but may include: